Quilt artists create textiles to admire or cozy up with | Times Leader

 Contemporary artists have added new twists to the age-old craft.

-“Designers are modernizing and refreshing the aesthetic,” says Laura Preston, founder and designer at in Austin, Texas.
+“Designers are modernizing and refreshing the aesthetic,” says Laura Preston, founder and designer at Vacilando Quilting Co. in Austin, Texas.
 Since she introduced wall quilts in 2018, she says, they have become the company’s best sellers.

 “Hanging a quilt on the wall or incorporating quilted items into your home is a tactile alternative to traditional decor that can provide texture, softness, and even sound dampening,” Preston says.